 Like our wonderful planet, each human being is composed of a number of ecosystems or microbiomes.
-We’ve heard a lot lately about the gut microbiome, but less about some of the others, including the skin microbiome.
-Yet the skin microbiome is a fascinating ecosystem composed of living biological and physical components occupying diverse habitats in which, as in all microbiomes, one rule remains constant: disruptions in microfloral balance can result in disorders or infections.
+The gut microbiome has received a lot of attention of late, but the skin microbiome is also a fascinating ecosystem composed of living biological and physical components occupying diverse habitats in which, as in all microbiomes, one rule remains constant: disruptions in microfloral balance can result in disorders or infections.

 Two types of disruptive changes affect the host-microorganism relationship; they can be endogenous or exogenous.
 An example of an endogenous disruption is the way some people react to the presence of Propionibacterium acnes (P. acnes) in the skin’s pores/sebaceous glands.
 The P. acnes microbe is an essential part of healthy skin flora, but if you are hypersensitive to it, its presence can trigger inflammatory events resulting in acne.
 A good example of exogenous disruption is when antimicrobial-laden topicals are applied to skin for cleansing, deep cleansing or treating conditions of the skin, such as acne and signs of aging.

-We are far more cautious about our use of antibiotics these days.
+In general, we are far more cautious about our use of antibiotics than we used to be.
 At the conclusion of a course of antibiotics, we're careful to nurture our gut microbiome back into balance with pre- and probiotics.
-I hope we'll soon take the same care with antimicrobial-laden topicals—not just the antimicrobial hand wipes, but antimicrobial cleansers, moisturizers containing preservatives and anti-acne treatments as well.
+I hope we'll soon take the same care with antimicrobial-laden topicals—not just the antimicrobial hand wipes, but antimicrobial cleansers, moisturizers containing preservatives and anti-acne treatments, as well.
 To prevent disrupting skin microfloral balance, we need to avoid them if at all possible.
 This leads us to the question of skin cleansing.

-Replenishing Oil Cleanser is an oil-based cleanser chock full of good things:
+Replenishing Oil Cleanser is an oil-based cleanser full of good things:

 This multifunction cleanser cleans, declogs pores, maintains lipid balance, exerts an antioxidant effect and restores microbial balance all at the same time.